MAHBUB-99/MAHBUB-99/README.md

 # 💫 About Me

 I'm a Computer Science graduate passionate about full-stack development, specializing in the **MERN** and **PERN** stacks.
 I love to build dynamic, scalable web applications using **React.js**,**Next.js** **Node.js**, **Express**, **MongoDB**, and **PostgreSQL**.I enjoy turning ideas into real projects, sharpening my problem-solving skills through **Data Structures & Algorithms**, and constantly exploring new technologies.

 Let’s create something amazing together! 🚀

 ---

 ### What I’m up to

-♥️  I enjoy programming and sharing knowledge
+♥️ I enjoy learning and exploring new technologies.
 🔭 Working on **React.js** & **Next.js** projects
-👯 Looking to collaborate on **scalable web applications**
-🤝 Seeking help with **creative product ideas**
-🌱 Learning **JavaScript**, **DevOps**, and **System Design**
+👯 Excited to collaborate on innovative projects and build scalable web applications 🌱 Learning **JavaScript**, **DevOps**, and **System Design**
 ⚡ Fun fact: My favorite bug is the one that disappears after a `console.log()` 👀